 “Therapy is right for anyone who is interested in getting the most out of their life by taking responsibility, creating greater self-awareness, and working towards change in their lives.” –Chris Corbett, PsyD.

 So what makes it different from traditional therapy?
-In integrated treatment, the student’s related services are provided, planned and assessed.
+In Integrated therapy, the student’s related services are provided, planned and assessed.
 Skills are observed and addressed so they can serve the student’s real life.
-Also, it offers overall benefits from the educational program of the student.
+Also, Integrated therapy offers overall benefits from the educational program of the student.

 “Therapy can be an important component of our professional identity as we learn from our own therapists.” –Tyger Latham Psy.D.